Asad-noor/PersonalNetworkTree/PROJECT_AND_FIREBASE_SETUP.md

 ### Issue 1: "App not registered" Error
 **Solution:**
 - Check that `google-services.json` is in the correct location (`app` folder)
-- Verify the package name matches: `com.worldvisionsoft.personalnetworktree`
+- Verify the package name matches with your given package name in the project
 - Rebuild the project

 ### Issue 2: "Authentication failed" Error